-IU began removing the famous Sweetheart Tree inside the Chemistry Building on Wednesday morning, University spokesman Chuck Carney said.
+IU began removing the famous Sweetheart Tree inside the Chemistry Building on April 11, University spokesman Chuck Carney said.
 The tree’s health had been declining for years, but suspicions of rot led the University to finally remove the legendary American Beech.

 After soil has been replenished, IU intends to plant a new tree as a replacement.